omega8cc/boa/docs/BACKUP_REGIONS.md

 It's easy to find because your Aegir URL is actually `USER`.`HOSTNAME` -- For example in `o123.fr8.eu.aegir.cc` the `o123` is `USER` and `fr8.eu.aegir.cc` is a `HOSTNAME`

-However, when used in the bucket name, it becomes `back-to-USER-HOSTNAME-REGIONCODE`, so in this example: `back-to-o1-fr8-eu-aegir-cc-eu-central-1`
+However, when used in the bucket name, it becomes `back-to-USER-HOSTNAME-PROVIDER`, so in this example: `back-to-o123-fr8-eu-aegir-cc-wasabi`

 ---